KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_sampler_ycbcr_conversion.md

 # Vulkan Guide - Redirect Page

-The Vulkan  Guide has been converted from Markdown to Asciidoc markup.
+In an effort to allow the Vulkan Guide to better communicate with the Vulkan Spec, which is written in Asciidoc markup, the Vulkan Guide has been converted from Markdown to Asciidoc markup.
 If you are looking for the former contents of this page, please refer to [VK_KHR_sampler_ycbcr_conversion.adoc](./VK_KHR_sampler_ycbcr_conversion.adoc).